mKeRix/room-assistant/docs/guide/installation.md

 npm will link the binary for running the software, usually into `/usr/bin/room-assistant`.
 If the directory is already in your `PATH` you can start it directly by typing `room-assistant`.
 Otherwise you can start it by typing the full path name of where it was installed.

+## Running with Docker

+This project provides official Docker images on [Docker Hub](https://hub.docker.com/r/mkerix/room-assistant/).
+You can either use the latest or a specific version by using the correct tag.
+It is strongly recommended to run this image with the `host` network, otherwise you may run into problems with many parts of the software.

 ## Running with Hass.io

 You can install room-assistant as Hass.io add-on by [adding the following URL as repository](https://www.home-assistant.io/hassio/installing_third_party_addons/):